RNA-FRETools/MASH-FRET/docs/trace-processing/functionalities/bin-trajectories.md

 1. TOC
 {:toc}

-**Note:** *As binned trajectories and the initial single molecule video are desynchronized, the binning process induces a loss of video data.
+**Note:** *As binned trajectories are not synchronized with the initial single molecule video, video data gets lost after completing the binning procedure.
 Therefore, it is recommended to perform all adjustments of molecule positions and background corrections prior binning.*